The Education of H*Y*M*A*N K*A*P*L*A*N: Productions

+The musical was tried out in Philadelphia, where business was so poor performances were cancelled.

 The musical premiered on Broadway on April 4, 1968, at the Alvin Theatre.
 The show ran for 29 regular performances and 12 previews, closing on April 27, 1968.
 It was directed by George Abbott and the cast included Tom Bosley as Hyman Kaplan, Susan Camber as Sarah Moskowitz, Dorothy Emmerson as Eileen Higby, Nathaniel Frey as Sam Pinsky, David Gold as Reben Plonsky, Donna McKechnie as Kathy McKenna, Barbara Minkus as Rose Mitnick, Dick Latessa as Giovanni Pastora, Hal Linden as Yissel Fishbein, Maggie Task as Fanny Gidwitz, Beryl Towbin as Marie Vitale, Rufus Smith as Judge Mahon, Mimi Sloan as Mrs. Mitnick, Honey Sanders as Mrs. Moskowitz, Gary Krawford as Mr. Parkhill, Wallace Engelhardt as Officer Callahan, and Stephen Bolster as Jimmy.

+Clive Barnes of The New York Times was regularly propagating the idea at the time that musicals should reflect more modern music.
+This prompted Brand to write a letter to the Times asking that his musical be judged fairly even though the score was more traditional.

 At intermission on opening night, the audience learned of the assassination of Martin Luther King Jr. According to Ken Mandelbaum, the audience "could only think about the fastest way to get home safely."
 Mandelbaum further notes that the creators felt that the circumstances during opening night "caused the show to fail."

 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.
+According to Goldman, a number of changes was made to the musical out of town.
+He said: